 G

-The Gentoo penguins are diurnal and social birds, breeding in colonies and remaining together for the rest of the year.
-They typically live and breed in same areas.
-These penguins are very shy and do not tend to defend their territories.
+Gentoo penguins are diurnal and social birds, breeding in colonies and remaining together for the rest of the year.
+They typically live and breed in the same areas.
+Gentoos are very shy and do not tend to defend their territories.
 When encountering a predator, they will simply retreat.
 However, they become extremely territorial, when it comes to their nests.
 Every year, these birds undergo molting, which usually takes place right after fledge and departure of the chicks, lasting 25 days.
-During the molt, they don’t go to forage at the sea.
-They fast, losing around 200 grams every day.
+During the molt, they fast and don’t go to forage at the sea.
 For this reason, before molting, during January, adult individuals travel to the sea to forage, staying there for about 55 days.